Table of Contents

 Adroit Custom lets you create customized user interfaces for Voltage Modular patches.

-The bundle consists of three modules:
+The bundle currently consists of three modules:

 The idea is that you build a Voltage Modular patch as usual using any modules you like, while alongside you use multiple Custom Panel modules to construct a user interface containing interactive elements such as knobs, sliders, buttons and joysticks that are mapped to remotely control things deep within the patch.